 - Reasonably believe that the complaint may be valid under the ethics provisions of the Code of Ethics and the City Charter.No official or employee may be penalized for a good faith filing of a complaint with the Ethics Board, or providing information or testifying in any Board proceeding.
 An employee may not be discharged, suffer change in his/her official rank, grade or compensation, be denied a promotion or be threatened as a result of any of the above.

 All Board proceedings and records relating to an investigation are confidential until a final determination is made by the Board, except as may be required by due process.
 The final order is a public record.
 All other file material must remain confidential.
 The Board, however, may release the identity of a complainant if it has determined that there has been a wrongful use of the Code of Ethics.

 The Home Rule Charter acts as the “Constitution” for the City of Reading.
 It sets the operational rules for our government.
 The City Administrative Code, found in the Codified Ordinances, is used to further define Charter provisions.
-Copies of the Home Rule Charter may be acquired through publication provision of the City Council staff office and it is also available on our website.
+Copies of the Home Rule Charter may be acquired through publication provision of the City Council staff office and it is also available online.

 The Charter Board, created under the 1st Amendment to the Home Rule Charter, hears and decides all complaints alleging violations of the Charter and Administrative Code.
 This Board is also responsible for providing orientation for all elected officials.

 - Reasonably believe in the existence of facts upon which the claim is based.

 - Reasonably believe that the complaint may be valid under the City Charter and/or Administrative Code.
 No official or employee may be penalized for a good faith filing of a complaint with the Charter Board, or providing information or testifying in any Board proceeding.
 An employee may not be discharged, suffer change in his/her official rank, grade or compensation, be denied a promotion or be threatened as a result of any of the above.